 - Develop Hong Kong as a centre for international legal and dispute resolution services in the Asia-Pacific region and enhance Hong Kong's status in the international legal, dispute resolution and business arena. - Strengthen Hong Kong's position as a high value-added maritime services centre and an important transshipment hub in the Asia-Pacific region.
 The Government facilitates international maritime organisations to establish a presence in Hong Kong and tap the Mainland market.
-Tax incentives to promote marine insurance in Hong Kong will be introduced. - Develop Hong Kong's creative industries to enhance its status as a regional creative hub. - Seize the opportunities arising from the development of the Greater Bay Area and develop Hong Kong into an international innovation and technology hub.
+Tax incentives to promote marine insurance in Hong Kong will be introduced.

+- Develop Hong Kong's creative industries to enhance its status as a regional creative hub. - Seize the opportunities arising from the development of the Greater Bay Area and develop Hong Kong into an international innovation and technology hub.
 Establish two innovation clusters, one on healthcare technologies and the other on artificial intelligence and robotics technologies, at Hong Kong Science Park.
 Asia's Cyber City Hong Kong aims to become the centre for innovation and technology in East Asia.
-Cyberport Cyberport is an innovative digital community of over 1 500 start-ups and technology companies, with a vision to become the hub for digital technology thereby creating a new economic driver for Hong Kong.
-It is committed to nurturing a vibrant tech ecosystem by cultivating talent, promoting entrepreneurship among youth, supporting start-ups on their growth journey, fostering industry development by promoting strategic collaboration with local and international partners, and integrating new and traditional economies by accelerating digital transformation in the public and private sectors.

-Cyberport focuses on fostering major technologies application namely FinTech, smart living, digital entertainment and e-sports, as well as technology development such as artificial intelligence (AI) and big data, blockchain and cybersecurity.
+Cyberport Cyberport is an innovative digital community of over 1 500 start-ups and technology companies, with a vision to become the hub for digital technology to create a new economic driver for Hong Kong.
+It nurtures a vibrant tech ecosystem, cultivating talent, promoting entrepreneurship among youth, supporting start-ups, fostering industry by promoting strategic collaboration with local and international partners, and integrating new and traditional economies by accelerating digital transformation in the public and private sectors.
+Cyberport focuses on fostering major technologies application namely fintech, smart living, digital entertainment and e-sports, as well as technology development such as artificial intelligence and big data, blockchain and cybersecurity.
 The flagship for Hong Kong's digital technology industry provides all-round, value-added services, state-of-the-art facilities and smart workspaces to support the digital community.
 Science Park Hong Kong Science Park aims to transform Hong Kong into an international innovation and technology hub.
-Home to over 800 technology companies and about 12 000 working population, Science Park is a complete ecosystem that connects innovation and technology stakeholders, nurtures talents, facilitates collaboration and drives innovation for commercialisation.
+Home to about 900 technology companies and about 13 000 working population, Science Park connects innovation and technology stakeholders, nurtures talent, facilitates collaboration and drives innovation for commercialisation.

-FUTURE OF HONG KONG The park is supporting the growth of five major technology clusters: biomedical technology, electronics, green technology, information and communications technology, and material and precision engineering.
-The park also strives to facilitate integration of technologies for three focused platforms: healthy ageing, robotics and smart city development.
-Stage 1 of the Science Park expansion programme, completed in 2019, increased the total gross floor area of the park from 330 000 sq m to around 400 000 sq m.
-To foster the development of the innovation and technology ecosystem in Hong Kong, an adjacent InnoCell will provide residents space to live, work and collaborate.
+The park supports five major technology clusters: biomedical technology, electronics, green technology, information and communications technology, and material and precision engineering.
+The park also strives to facilitate integration of technologies for healthy ageing, robotics, fintech and smart city.
+Stage 1 of the Science Park expansion programme, completed in 2019, expanded its gross floor area from 330 000 sq m to around 400 000 sq m.
+The adjacent InnoCell was completed at the end of 2020 to provide residents with space to live, work and collaborate.
 Building for the Future Efficient and reliable infrastructure has played a key role in maintaining Hong Kong's position as a leading trade, finance, business and tourism centre in the region.
 Infrastructure development enables Hong Kong to sustain economic development and meet the challenges of population growth.